JamesRapson/Rouser/README.md

 # Rouser - Computer Wakeup Web Server.

-This project is a web server that allows you to remoting wake a sleeping computer by sending it a WOL Magic Packet.
+This project is a web server that allows you to remotely wake a sleeping computer by sending it a WOL Magic Packet.
 The primary purpose of this project is to allow desktop computers within a corporate environment to go into low power mode and still have a way to remotely wake these computers when a user needs to remotely connect to them.

 In the office where I work, we have many desktop computers that staff use in their daily work.